-This tutorial uses the predefined SQLConnectionDlg dialog and all the settings will be collected during install time and then passed to the installer.
-In order to do this public properties will be used.
+This tutorial makes use of the preconfigured SQLConnectionDlg dialog and all settings will be collected and provided to the installer throughout the installation process.
+To do this, public public properties will be utilized.

 1. Create project